ajs17/ajsmith/content/articles/quaddress-intro/index.md

 As with my approach to [mitime](http://thisismitime.com), I intentionally sacrifice precision for simplicity.
 After all, what I am trying to accomplish is to simply and intuitively guide the person back to the approximate starting position of the content in the original document, at which point human judgement is aided adequately enough to quickly locate the content in context.

-High precision is not needed and would not only make encoding the metadata much more complicated, but the added complexity would actually make it much harder to interpret metadata and resolve the location.
+High precision is not needed and for human actors, makes both the metadata encoding and location resolution counter-productively complex.
 This approach is more efficient because it simply seeks to enhance human judgement rather than get in its way.

-So, as a general rule, Use the lowest level of specificity necessary to achieve the desired goal, as adding more divisions adds quickly to encoding complexity with quickly diminishing efficiency for the consumer, becoming counterproductive.
+So, as a general rule, use the lowest level of specificity necessary to achieve the desired goal.
 In many cases, one or two divisions are sufficient, as again, we are only looking to aid human judgement by locating the content approximately.

 There may be times when greater specificity may be genuinely needed, such as very large, or very detailed originals from which multiple derivatives are created.
 The approach for implementing and interpreting quaddresses is the same regardless of how many divisions are used.